Skip to main content

 The Time Limit rule tracks actual usage time, not clock time.
 If your plan allows 30 minutes of Reddit per day, you get exactly 30 minutes of active Reddit browsing — time spent on other sites doesn’t count.

-Limits how many times you can open a target per day.
-Each session lasts a fixed duration, followed by a mandatory break before you can open it again.
+Restricts how many times you can open a target app or website per day.
+Each time you open it counts as one session, and each session has a fixed duration.
+When the session ends, a mandatory break starts before you can open it again.
+Once all sessions are used up, the target is blocked for the rest of the day.
 Configuration options:

 SettingDescriptionExample

-Session durationHow long each access session lasts15 minutes
+Session durationHow long each session lasts before the target is blocked15 minutes

-Break timeMandatory wait before the next session30 minutes
+Break timeMandatory wait before the next session can start30 minutes

-4. All launches used → targets blocked for the rest of the day
+5. All sessions used → blocked until the next day

 Screen Breaks